siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 ## Retarded self-action of one flow on itself

-Write the transport in the ordinary electromagnetic variables
+Write those two aspects in their conventional electromagnetic variables

 $$
 \mathbf E,